 By the time I got in the car the contractions were coming on strong, fast and hard.
 In between them I was still able to make some words to Matt, who was furiously (but safely) getting us down the highway toward the hospital.
 For some reason at this time I still was not convinced I’d be having this baby today (still in shock).

-We pulled into the hospital parking garage and I hopped out of the car and told Matt we should get our stuff in case.. he (luckily) said, “No, I’ll come back for it.
+We pulled into the hospital parking garage which has new car park lining and I hopped out of the car and told Matt we should get our stuff in case.. he (luckily) said, “No, I’ll come back for it.
 Let’s just get you inside”.
 It was at this point I realized I forgot my purse (wallet, insurance card, ID) at home so with just my water bottle in hand and a mask on my face I made my way into the hospital.

 We checked in and they brought us to triage where they hooked me up to a blood pressure machine and a fetal heart rate monitor.
 At this point the contractions were two minutes apart.
 They confirmed my water broke and said the Doctor would be in soon to check in.
 The triage nurse left the room and I immediately ripped off my mask.
 That “soon” seemed to last forever.
 I refused to sit in the bed because the contractions were so strong I couldn’t stand laying down.
 As I stood in a small space pacing back and forth all I kept repeating to Matt was that “these are way too close together, we need the Doctor”.
 After what felt like forever the Doctor finally came in the room.
 I pulled my mask back up, the “rule” that was communicated was anytime anyone was in the room with you you had to have a mask on, and the Doctor checked to see if I was dilated – yep, 5 CM (I was about a half a cm dilated 24 hours before).
 She said “Looks like were having a baby today!”.
 As I let that sink in a nurse introduced herself as the one who would be helping us and I said through. my mask, “When can I get an epidural?!”.
 She laughed and said as soon as we get you in a room and get you a bag of fluid we’ll get you your epidural.